Maya Yoshida: Southampton

 In the 2017–18 season, Yoshida appeared in the first three league matches of the season, including winning a penalty and it was successfully converted by Austin, in a 3–2 win against West Ham United on 19 August 2017.
 It was announced on 24 August 2017 that Yoshida signed a further extension of his contract with Southampton until 2020.
 He continued to remain in competitions among the centre–backs, which saw him placed on the substitute bench.
-It wasn't until on 30 September 2017 when Yoshida scored his first goal of the season, scoring from a volley in the 75th minute in a 2–1 loss against Stoke City.
-By the end of 2017, he captained six out of the eight matches for the side.
+On 30 September 2017, Yoshida scored his first goal of the season, scoring from a volley in the 75th minute in a 2–1 loss against Stoke City.
+By the end of 2017, he captained six out of the eight matches for the Saints.
 Yoshida also scored his second goal of the season, in a 4–1 loss against Leicester City on 13 December 2017.
 However, Yoshida suffered a hamstring injury that kept him out for two weeks.
-It wasn't until on 27 January 2018 when he made return from injury, coming on as a 67th-minute substitute, in a 1–0 win against Watford.
+On 27 January 2018, he made return from injury, coming on as a 67th-minute substitute, in a 1–0 win against Watford.
 Yoshida's return was short–lived when he suffered a knee injury that kept him out for two months.
-It wasn't until on 8 April 2018 when Yoshida returned to the starting line-up and played for 72 minutes before being substituted, in a 3–2 loss against Arsenal.
+On 8 April 2018, Yoshida returned to the starting line-up and played for 72 minutes before being substituted, in a 3–2 loss against Arsenal.
 Throughout the 2017–18 season, the club have found themselves in a relegation zone, putting their Premier League status under threat.
 However, in the penultimate match of the season, a 1–1 draw with Everton on 5 May 2018, he was sent–off for a second bookable offence, so was suspended for the visit to Swansea City from which Southampton needed a win to survive at their hosts' expense.
 The match was won by Southampton, so Swansea City were relegated.
 At the end of the 2017–18 season, Yoshida went on to make twenty–eight appearances and scoring two times in all competitions.